iterative/dvc.org/content/docs/command-reference/plots/modify.md

 The available display properties are expressed as the [options](#options) of this command (prefixed with `--`).

-> Display props are based on the
+> Display properties are based on the
 > [Vega specification](https://vega.github.io/vega/docs/specification/)

 ## Options